Legal Translation Services in London

 But my contract says that the English and Chinese versions have equal legal effect

 Does it?
 Sure, that’s what the English version says, but are you sure the Chinese version means the same?
+We are coming back to the issue of the need for independent professional legal translation services.

 We have had several situations with Chinese contracts, where the English translation did indeed say exactly that, but where the Chinese version said that in case if any discrepancy, the Chinese version would prevail.